ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 # Conclusion

 In order to get started with basic stream processing you do not need Kafka or Apache Storm, native java is good enough for you to take your very first steps when processing a stream of data.
+It is easy, everybody understands it and you will have less moving parts within your software landscape which can cause issues.

-Using a dedicated streaming platform will become necessary in order to do more advanced streaming operations or when performance becomes more and more important.
+Using a dedicated streaming platform will become necessary when you want to do more advanced streaming operations or when performance becomes more and more important.
 The existing platforms can easily scale up to the processing of thousands of messages a second, something which is going to be much harder to archieve when building your solution yourself.

-Do not make the mistake of re-inventing the wheel by writing your own streaming platform.
-Others have done that hard work for you.
+Do not make the mistake of re-inventing the wheel by writing your own streaming platform, others have done that hard work for you.

 Kafka Streams is a no-brainer to use when you have a Kafka cluster lying around, stream processing there feels natural and it is easy to get going.
 If however you do not have a Kafka cluster available, it will come with an extra cost of setting and maintaining it.